 Kindergarten, Stage 1, Stage 2 and Stage 3 students are all offered the opportunity to attend school Athletics and Cross Country Carnivals as well as receive skill-session support from local coaches and sporting organisations.
 Stage 2, Stage 3 and 8-year-old Year 2 students can also attend the Swimming Carnival.
 Year 2 students also attend a Swimming Scheme program each year, being offered coaching and support in developing their water safety and confidence.

 Some school terms, students in Years 3 to 6 take part in an Elective Sports Program whereby they select a weekly sport of their choice to attend for 5 weeks.
-Elective sports include: traditional sports such as soccer, league, basketball, softball, volleyball, tennis, walking, swimming and AFL as well as alternative sports such as yoga, water polo (flipper ball), aqua aerobics, zumba, fishing, hip hop dance, ballet and circus sports.
+Elective sports include: traditional sports such as soccer, league, basketball, softball, volleyball, tennis, walking, swimming and AFL as well as alternative sports such as yoga, water polo (flipper ball), aqua aerobics, zumba, lawn bowls, ten-pin bowling, fishing, hip hop dance, ballet and circus sports.

 Stage 3 students are offered the opportunity to try for selection and be part of the school's: Girl's Basketball, Netball, Girl's Softball, Girl's Soccer, Boy's Soccer, AFL, Boy's Basketball, Boy's Cricket , Tennis and/or Rugby League Teams.
 Additional representative team placement may also be offered to selected students in a wider range of sports as part of the Far South Coast Primary School Sports Association program.

 A very sincere thank you to all parents and staff who coach, manage, train, transport and organise teams.
 If we didn't have people like you prepared to put up their hands and do these jobs our students would be unable to enjoy the opportunities currently available.
 Thank you also to our local clubs and organisations for the skills and values they teach our students.